jmsaturno/projectBeyond/README.md

 ## Project Beyond

+Project made by Julian Saturno and Trevian Joubert

-Simple Spring Boot Web Application
+Spring Boot Web Application that allows users to upload file to an S3 bucket.